-The ADP3188 combines differential sensing with a high accuracy VID DAC and reference and a low offset error amplifier.
-This maintains a worst-case specification of ± 9.5 mV differential sensing error over its full operating output voltage and temperature range.
-The output voltage is sensed between the FB and FBRTN pins.
+The ADP3190/ADP3190A differential sense compares a high accuracy VID DAC and a precision reference to implement a low offset error amplifier.
+This maintains a worst-case specification of ± 9.5 mV differential sensing error over their full operating output voltage and temperature range.
+The output voltage is sensed between the FB pin and the FBRTN pin.
 FB should be connected through a resistor to the regulation point, usually the remote sense pin of the microprocessor.
 FBRTN should be connected directly to the remote sense ground point.
 The internal VID DAC and precision reference are referenced to FBRTN, which has a minimal current of 100 μA to allow accurate remote sensing.
 The internal error amplifier compares the output of the DAC to the FB pin to regulate the output voltage.